 Have A Good Hair Day

 You read that right!
-After 17 long years of working behind the chair, I’m officially retiring from doing hair.
+After 17 long years of working behind the chair, I’ve officially retired from doing hair.
 I wanted to write a post on this to give my experience as a hairstylist for the last 17 years.
 I also want to mention that my goal for this post is to help anyone that is thinking of starting a career doing hair, or anyone in this industry that may be experiencing the same things that I was.
 The point of this isn’t to complain, but to be real about my experience in this career.

 And don’t worry, this doesn’t mean I’m going to stop pumping out content!
 It actually means that I’ll be focusing more of my efforts to this blog and Youtube channel.
-So stay tuned!

-1. Trauma on my body
+1. Trauma on the body from doing hair

 Since I’m short (5’1 on a good day), I was constantly having to lift my arms up high–oftentimes above my shoulders.
-This can be hard without any weight added, but when you add the weight of the blowdryer, you’re setting yourself up for injury.
+This can be hard without any weight added, but when you add the weight of the blow dryer, you’re setting yourself up for injury.

 For the majority of my career I battled tendonitis in my left shoulder.
 It would swap between the rotator cuff and the bicep tendon.
 Since 2012, every few months I need to be prescribed an oral steroid to combat the pain in my shoulder.
 I was told that eventually I would need cortisone shots, but to avoid getting the shots for as long as I could.